 ‘Cells at Work!
 CODE BLACK’ or ‘Hataraku Saibou Black’ is the spin-off of the internationally popular anime ‘Cells at Work!’ but is much darker and grimmer than its predecessor.
-Both series are developed from the works of manga artist Akane Shimizu.
 Set in a body that regularly experiences medical emergency due to an unhealthy lifestyle, ‘Cells at Work!
 CODE BLACK’ focuses on Red Blood Cell AA2153 and White Blood Cell U-1196, two over-worked but dedicated anthropomorphized cells as they maneuver through the trials and tribulations of their respective jobs.
 The series premiered on January 10, 2021.
 Here is everything you need to know about its upcoming episode.

 Cells at Work!
 CODE BLACK Episode 8 Release Date: